View Printer Friendly Page

-Changing the looks of a person with Down Syndrome is such a small part of the Syndrome and altering the appearance will not change the behavior and intellectual ability of such a person.
+Changing the looks of a person with Down syndrome is such a small part of the syndrome and altering the appearance will not change the behavior and intellectual ability of such a person.
 Judging from all international journals and magazines we came to the conclusion that only a small portion/coverage, if any, is given to facial plastic surgery.
-Researchers in the field of Down Syndrome do not spend a lot of time on this topic and regard it not as important as general early intervention and inclusion in the mainstream of life.
+Researchers in the field of Down syndrome do not spend a lot of time on this topic and regard it not as important as general early intervention and inclusion in the mainstream of life.
 In the whole it does not seem to be a popular choice for families.
-On the list of important issues regarding Down Syndrome facial plastic surgery seems to be one of the least important.
+On the list of important issues regarding Down syndrome facial plastic surgery seems to be one of the least important.

-Secondly one can not be too sure that changing or altering physical appearance will definitely remove prejudice regarding Down Syndrome from the community.
+Secondly one can not be too sure that changing or altering physical appearance will definitely remove prejudice regarding Down syndrome from the community.
 Prejudice is strongly rooted in culture and result mainly from a lack of information.

-We strongly object against surgery being done on young children with Down Syndrome purely for cosmetic reasons.
+We strongly object against surgery being done on young children with Down syndrome purely for cosmetic reasons.
 Some of us even thought that it borders to child abuse in a certain way.
 When children are older they will understand the procedure better, be a deciding partner and will be able to give better verbal feedback regarding their pain, feelings, etc. once the operation is done.
 Such feedback from a four year old is not always reliable and consistent and often misleading.
-Parents should also realize that follow up operations might be necessary later in the child’s life, the earlier some of the surgical procedures are done.
+Parents should also realise that follow up operations might be necessary later in the child’s life, the earlier some of the surgical procedures are done.

-We agree that in some instances facial plastic surgery for medical reasons could alter the quality of life of individuals with Down Syndrome.
+We agree that in some instances facial plastic surgery for medical reasons could alter the quality of life of individuals with Down syndrome.
 These medical reasons happen to be to decrease infection, and to improve breathing, swallowing and drinking amongst others.

-DSSA chooses to be non-directive regarding any treatment if we can be sure that there is no or little risk for the person with Down Syndrome.
+DSSA chooses to be non-directive regarding any treatment if we can be sure that there is no or little risk for the person with Down syndrome.
 Therefore we oppose the giving of one sided subjective information and we endorse the research outcomes of well designed and well controlled studies.
 It is vital that the family needs to know and consider the dangers of each operation.
 Above all however, having facial plastic surgery stays a personal choice.

 Altering the appearance of our children and young adults do however oppose the official trend and slogan of Down Syndrome South Africa namely to include and accept our children and to ‘Count us in’.
-People with Down Syndrome need to be accepted for who they are and for the value they can bring to society.
+People with Down syndrome need to be accepted for who they are and for the value they can bring to society.
 It would be a sad day if personal appearance or the ability to blend in physically, would indicate in any way the quality of life of an individual or whether or not he should be accepted.